-The archaeaon fructosoid contributes to fructolysis and immune activation.
-Fructose can contribute to induction of NFKB and immune activation.
-The archaeaon steroidelle synthesized digoxin induces NFKB producing immune activation.
-Increased intracellular calcium activates the calcium dependent calcineurin signal transduction pathway, which can produce T-cell activation and secretion of interleukin - 3, 4, 5, 6 and tumour necrosis factor alpha.
-TNF alpha binds to its receptor TNFR1 and activates the transcription factors HFkB and AP-l leading to the induction of proinflammatory and immunomodulatory genes.
+Increased intracellular calcium activates the calcium dependent calcineurin signal transduction pathway which can produce T-cell activation and secretion of interleukin - 3, 4, 5, 6 and TNF alpha (Tumour necrosis factor alpha).
+TNF alpha binds to its receptor TNFRI and activates the transcription factors HFkB and AP-1 leading to the induction of proinflammatory and immunomodulatory genes.
 This can also explain the immune activation in MS. TNF alpha can also bring about apoptosis of the cell.
 It binds to its receptor and activates caspase-9, an ICE protease which converts IL-1 beta precursor to IL-1 beta.
-IL-1 beta produces apoptosis of the neurons (in Alzheimer's disease and AIDS dementia), oligodendrocyte - the myelin forming cell in MS and the CD_4 cell in HIV infection.
-IL-1 beta and TNF alpha induce HIV protein expression by transcription related mechanism and contributes to the pathogenesis of AIDS dementia.
-Membrane Na+-K+ ATPase inhibition can produce immune activation and is reported to increase CD_4/CD_8 ratios as exemplified by the action of lithium.
-The hyperdigoxinemic right hemisphere dominant state results in immune activation.
+IL-1 beta produces apoptosis of the neurons (in Alzheimer's disease and AIDS dementia), oligodendrocyte-the myelin forming cell in MS and the CD4 cell in HIV infection.
+IL-1 beta and TNF alpha induce HIV protein expression by the transcription related mechanism and contributes to the pathogenesis of AIDS dementia.
+Membrane Na+-K+ ATPase inhibition can produce immune activation and is reported to increase CD4/CD8 ratios as exemplified by the action of lithium.
+The hyperdigoxinemic right hemisphere dominant State results in immune activation.

-Archaeal Digoxin and Regulation of Cell Division, Cell Proliferation and Neoplastic Transformation - Relation to Cerebral Dominance
+Endosymbiotic Archaeal Digoxin and Regulation of Cell Division, Cell Proliferation and Neoplastic Transformation

-Intracellular magnesium depletion can produce defective phosphorylation of microtubule associated proteins (MAP).
+Intracellular magnesium depletion can produce defective phosphorylation of MAP (microtubule associated proteins).
 This results in defective microtubule related spindle fibre dysfunction and chromosomal non-dysjunction probably contributing to trisomy 21.

 Increased intracellular calcium activates phospholipase C beta which results in increased production of diacyglycerol (DAG) with resultant activation of protein kinase C. The protein kinase C (PKC) activates the MAP kinase cascade resulting in cellular proliferation.
-The decreased intracellular magnesium can produce dysfunction of the GTPase activity of the alpha - subunit of G-protein.
+The decreased intracellular magnesium can produce dysfunction of GTPase activity of the alpha - subunit of G-protein.
 This results in ras oncogene activation, as more of the ras is bound to GTP rather than GDP.
-Phosphorylation mechanisms are required for the activation of the tumours suppressor gene P{53} .
-The activation of P{53} is impaired due to intracellular magnesium deficiency producing a phosphorylation defect.
-Upregulation of the isoprenoid pathway can result in increased production of farnesyl phosphate, which can farnesylate the ras oncogene producing its activation.
-The ubiquitin system of catabolic processing for the processing of proteins is important in DNA repair mechanism.
-In the presence of intracellular magnesium deficiency the ubiquitin protein catabolic processing and DNA repair mechanisms are defective and this could contribute to oncogenesis.
-In the hyperdigoxinemic right hemisphere dominant state there is oncogene activation and increased cell proliferation.
+Phosphorylation mechanisms are required for the activation of the tumour suppressor gene $P{53}$ .
+The activation of $P{53}$ is impaired owing to intracellular magnesium deficiency producing a phosphorylation defect.
+Upregulation of isoprenoid pathway can result in increased production of farnesyl phosphate which can farnesylate the ras oncogene producing its activation.
+The ubiquitin system of catabolic processing of processing of proteins is important in the DNA repair mechanism.
+In the presence of intracellular magnesium deficiency ubiquitin protein catabolic processing and DNA repair mechanisms are defective and this could contribute to oncogenesis.
+In the hyperdigoxinemic right hemisphere dominant State there is oncogene activation and increased cell proliferation.